aleIssac/TriBFT-main/README.md

 # TriBFT Consensus Framework

-A high-performance Byzantine Fault Tolerant (BFT) consensus framework featuring dynamic sharding and reputation-based auditing mechanisms for Industrial Internet of Things (IIoT) environments.
+A highly scalable Byzantine fault-tolerant consensus framework that provides a three-layer architecture for vehicular network blockchain and vehicular reputation evaluation model for large-scale vehicular networking.

 ## ⚠️ Notice